 ARK/FOSC Volunteer Water Quality Monitoring and Data

-With supplies in hand, Sligo and Long Branch volunteers will again head out this spring and summer to test the waters, literally, at 3 sites in Sligo Creek and one in Long Branch.
-For the 3rd year, Anacostia Riverkeeper (ARK) is partnering with FOSC to track the health of these two urban waterways.
-Join them – see registration info below.
+With supplies in hand, Sligo and Long Branch volunteers again headed out this summer to test the waters, literally, at 3 sites in Sligo Creek and one in Long Branch.
+For the 3rd year, Anacostia Riverkeeper (ARK) partnered with FOSC to track the health of these two urban waterways.

-This program offers great experience in water quality field work.
-After a mandatory training session (see details below), volunteers are ready to measure water temperature, air temperature, dissolved oxygen, pH, and turbidity.
-They also collect water samples to be analyzed for bacteria, a key indicator of stream health, at the Anacostia Riverkeeper lab.
+This program offered a great experience in water quality field work.
+After a mandatory training session (see details below), volunteers measured water temperature, air temperature, dissolved oxygen, pH, and turbidity.
+They also collected water samples to be analyzed for E. coli bacteria, a key indicator of stream health, at the Anacostia Riverkeeper lab.

 The results help ARK, FOSC, their partners, and the County get a better sense of Sligo Creek’s health during the summer, and helps build the scientific database for the Chesapeake Bay region’s waters.